 - Keep it in a bread box.

-- Wrap it in foil, paper or plastic wrap
+- Wrap it in foil, paper, or plastic wrap.

-- Combine steps one and two by wrapping your bread and keeping it in your bread box
+- Combine steps one and two by wrapping your bread and keeping it in your bread box.

 The Don’ts of Keeping Bread Fresh

-Difference between store bought and homemade bread
+Difference between store-bought and homemade bread

-The best way to understand these freshness extending preservatives is comparing ingredients.
-Now, if you buy store bought bread, chances are it has all of the following ingredients to keep your bread fresh.
-My absolute most favorite store bought white bread is Grandma Sycamore.
+The best way to understand these freshness-extending preservatives is by comparing ingredients.
+Now, if you buy store-bought bread, it has all of the following ingredients to keep your bread fresh.
+My absolute favorite store-bought white bread is Grandma Sycamore.
 I seriously should own stock in this “Carb Heaven on Earth” company!
 This bread is fluffy and delicious.
 The ingredients are as follows.

 Contains 2% or Less of Each of the Following: Salt, Potato Flour, Cultured Wheat Flour, Yeast, Distilled Vinegar, Dough Conditioners (Monoglycerides, Ascorbic Acid, Enzymes), Sorbitan Monostearate, Soy Lecithin, Milk, Soy Flour.

-Ascorbic Acid (Vitamin C) – Ascorbic acid is a water-soluble vitamin with antioxidant properties.
+Ascorbic acid is a water-soluble vitamin with antioxidant properties.
 The preserving properties of ascorbic acid happen when oxygen comes into contact with it.
 Oxygen allows foods to continue to ripen, but when ascorbic acid is added slows or neutralizes these events.
 When I make homemade bread, I use Saf-Instant High Power Premium Yeast that contains ascorbic acid.
 That way I don’t even have to add the preservative and the yeast is amazingly easy to use.

-Soy Lecithin – Soy Lecithin is a form of fatty compounds that come from soybeans and acts as an emulsifier.
+Soy Lecithin is a form of fatty compounds that come from soybeans and acts as an emulsifier.
 The fat content in food can turn rancid quickly so naturally occurring acids such as citric acid, tartaric acid, & lecithin can be used as preservatives.
 Lecithin is a natural preservative and will add shelf life to your bread.
 If you look at the ingredients of most commercial goods, you will notice lecithin in almost everything.
 That is because it will add shelf life to products without adding any harmful chemicals.